foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/tx_info.md

 }
 ```

-Returns a default object initialized with Option::None for each field
+Returns a default object initialized with `Option::None` for each field.
-Useful for setting only a few of fields instead of all of them
+Useful for setting only a few of the fields instead of all of them.